-Dwijendra Tripathi Themes and Perspectives in American and S.C.
-Tiwari
+Dwijendra Tripathi Themes and Perspectives in American

-History
+and S.C.
+Tiwari History

 Paper II: (iv) History of China and Japan (1839-1945 A.D.)
-3 hrs. duration

 Note: The paper will contain nine question having three question in each section.
 Candidates are required to attempt five questions in all selecting at least one question from each section.